dleng2242/LearnBulgarianShinyApp/Azure_DevOps_Pipeline_Instructions.md

 this file to create and run pre-defined jobs based on the configuration specified.

-You will need to create two service connections to allow the pipleine to autheniticate against your Azure Container Register and your Web App serive.
+You will need to create two service connections to allow the pipeline to authenticate against your Azure Container Register and your Web App service.
 Then you need to take our existing yaml file and edit the variables at the top to match your app and service connection details.
 Azure DevOps should then have what it needs to build your pipeline.